TomStuart92/TomStuart92.github.io/_posts/16-09-14-IAmNotAFeminist.md

 # Yes, I am not a feminist

-Ok.
-Ask yourself why do we have feminism?
-Generally your answer will mention equality.
+Why do we have feminism?
+Generally your answer will have some mention equality.
 At the end of the day we have feminism because we don't have equality.

-So how can I say I am not a feminist, but agree that we should have equality?
-Well fundamentally all the issues that face women in todays society stem from the fact they do not have an equal voice.

 Our parliament is 29% percent women in the Commons and 26% in the Lords.
 The boards of almost every major corporation are dominated by men.
-I've heard it said that if you set up a charity for womens issues, in the blink of an eye you'll have a man in charge.
+The pay gap is very real and women are severely underrepresented in STEM careers.
+And that's not even to mention the fact that in the UK 1.4 million women suffer domestic abuse each year.
+Two women a week die at the hands of their partners.

+I am not here to argue that we live in a deeply unfair, unequal, and generally not very nice society.
+I state unequivocally that feminism needs to exist, and we have a long way to go before we can say we have an equal society.

-So to my earlier point, the reason I refuse to call myself a feminist, is that fundamentally this dilutes a movement that exists to give women a voice.
-By using the labe
+But to my earlier point, the reason I refuse to call myself a feminist, is that fundamentally this dilutes a movement that exists to give women a voice.
+We already see that it has become almost fashionable for men to call themselves feminists.
+When a group loses its identity it ceases to be a meaningful or useful entity.

+Third wave feminism has already become wildly diverse.
+We have a schism at the centre as it rightly tries to become intersectional, while the peripheries are involved in new struggles daily.
+While every one of these struggles is a cause that needs fighting, by loosing the single focus of earlier waves, feminism risks becoming a church for all people, but incapable of driving real change.

+It's this last point that really drives home why I think it's important that feminism remains an arena where women have the only voice.

+For us to have equality, men have to loose.
+We have to loose the privileged position we've had since the start of human society.
+We have to learn that its ok not to be the loudest speaker, that listening is more important than talking.
+If every man can simply call himself a feminist and not actually address the fundamental structural issues we will never have true equality.

-I would call myself an ardent supporter of feminists.
+So thats why I would call myself an ardent supporter of feminists.
 But I would never call myself a feminist.

 ## Women and Tech